top of page

 The Kind of Practice We Set Out to Be

 There's a kind of medicine that barely exists anymore.
-The old family doctor who knew your name before you said it.
+The old family doctor who knows your name.
 Who remembered that you'd been under stress at work last time you came in.
 Who asked about your mother because they'd treated her too.
-Who was there not just for the big diagnoses but for the ordinary moments of a life — the ear infection at two in the morning, the knee that flared up before the big game, the exhaustion that settled in after a loss.
-That kind of
+Who was there not just for the big diagnoses but for the ordinary moments of a life: the ear infection at two in the morning, the knee that flared up before the big game, the exhaustion that settled in after a loss.
+That kind of relationship is wh

 The Kind of Practice We Set Out to Be

 There's a kind of medicine that barely exists anymore.
-The old family doctor who knew your name before you said it.
+The old family doctor who knows your name.
 Who remembered that you'd been under stress at work last time you came in.
 Who asked about your mother because they'd treated her too.
-Who was there not just for the big diagnoses but for the ordinary moments of a life — the ear infection at two in the morning, the knee that flared up before the big game, the exhaustion that settled in after a loss.
-That kind of
+Who was there not just for the big diagnoses but for the ordinary moments of a life: the ear infection at two in the morning, the knee that flared up before the big game, the exhaustion that settled in after a loss.
+That kind of relationship is wh

 bottom of page